Do "IOCG" deposits form from fluids containing abundant CO2?

 magnetite with substantial decrepitation.

-Decrepitation results of the 4 samples submitted for mass spectroscopic examination of fluid inclusion contents.
+Decrepitation results of the 4 samples submitted for the second attempt of mass spectroscopic examination of fluid inclusion contents.

 No actual data files of the analyses of these samples are